We will talk today about open source prototyping tools.

 However, Quant-UX is a really advanced open source prototyping tool.
 It supports widgets from multiple famous UI kits, and you can import additional ones from any URL you want.
 Also, you can link your screens based on a programmatic logic, or directly export them as PNG images once you are done.

-UXBOX is an upcoming open source prototyping tool; it isn’t fully developed and stable yet, but it is an amazing project to keep an eye upon.
+Penpot is an upcoming open source prototyping tool.
+It isn’t fully developed and stable yet (Still currently in beta), but it is an amazing project to keep an eye upon.

 Its developers aim to make it fully SVG-powered, meaning that each component you use in your UI sketches is coming from an SVG file, or can be exported to an SVG file.
 This is especially good in case you want to deploy your website or UI as it is using the SVG supported technologies too.
 In this way, both your UI editor and your actual designs will be fully open source.

-UXBOX developers plan it to be completely open source and free of charge.
+Penpot developers plan it to be completely open source and free of charge.
+They have an online platform of the app thay you can use right now too: https://design.penpot.app/

 Another yet-in-development UI designing tool is Akira.